haiwera-silk-cd/magento-devdocs/guides/v2.0/get-started/authentication/gs-authentication-token.md

 ### Admin access {#admin-access}
 Admins can access any resources for which they are authorized.

-For example, to make a web API call with an admin token:
+例如， to make a web API call with an admin token:

 `curl -X GET "http://magento.ll/index.php/rest/V1/customers/2" -H "Authorization: Bearer vbnf3hjklp5iuytre"`

 ### Customer access
 Customers can access only resources with `self` permissions.

-For example, to make a web API call with a customer token:
+例如， to make a web API call with a customer token:
 `curl -X GET "http://magento.ll/index.php/rest/V1/customers/me" -H "Authorization: Bearer asdf3hjklp5iuytre"`

 <h2>相关主题</h2>